Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-domain-recipes.md

 ### If you run into any issues:

 1. Check **Site Domain Name** is typed correctly with no typos.
-2. Check AWS Console > Route 53 > [Registered Domains](https://console.aws.amazon.com/route53/home?DomainListing:#DomainListing:) and all of the domains you listed above are registered on Route 53 or inside your Hosted Zones
+2. Check AWS Console > Route 53 > [Hosted Zones](https://console.aws.amazon.com/route53/home#hosted-zones:) and all of the domains you listed above are [registered](https://console.aws.amazon.com/route53/home#DomainListing:) on Route 53 or you've updated the nameservers for your domains to point to AWS Route 53 as the DNS host
 3. Find the rollback error in the stack output for your region [AWS Troubleshooting: see first stack error event](./hubs-cloud-aws-troubleshooting.md#my-aws-stack-says-rollback-complete-after-deploying-what-went-wrong)
 4. Troubleshoot any common errors via [AWS Troubleshooting documentation](./hubs-cloud-aws-troubleshooting.md)
 5. Email hubs-support@mozilla.com for additional assistance